wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ![commandHandling.png](./Diagrams/commandHandling.png)

-User input is taken in through the `Ui.readCommand()` function that is called from the `Wiagi` class.
-This command is then passed to the static function `parseUserInput()` in the `Parser` class.
-This function determines the command type based on the command word, and returns a new instance of the respective command, as shown in the sequence diagram above.
+User input is taken in through the `Ui.readCommand()` method that is called from the `Wiagi` class.
+This command is then passed to the static method `parseUserInput(...)` in the `Parser` class.
+This method determines the command type based on the command word, and returns a new instance of the respective command, as shown in the sequence diagram above.

 Since there are various list commands that the user can execute, the list commands are split into multiple classes.
-The parser then calls a separate function that will return the correct list command if the command word is `list`.
+If the command word is `list`, the parser will call a separate method `parseListCommand(...)` that will return the correct list command.

-After the correct command is returned, it is executed by `Wiagi` by calling the `execute()` method of the command.
+After the correct command is returned, it is executed by `Wiagi` by calling the `execute(...)` method of the command.
 The referenced sequence diagrams for the execution of commands will be shown in the sections for [adding a new entry](#adding-of-new-entry), [listing entries](#listing-entries), and editing entries.